Allison Brewster Franzetti

 Allison Brewster Franzetti is an American pianist and music educator, originally from New York City.

+Personal life

-She received a Bachelor of Music degree from the Manhattan School of Music, a Master of Music degree from the Juilliard School, and a Doctorate in Musical Arts from Mason Gross School of the Arts at Rutgers University.
+Franzetti received a Bachelor of Music degree from the Manhattan School of Music, a Master of Music degree from the Juilliard School, and a Doctorate in Musical Arts from Mason Gross School of the Arts at Rutgers University.
+She has been nominated for 2 Grammy Awards and 3 Latin Grammy Awards.

 She has been married to Carlos Franzetti since 1994 and they have one daughter, Mariana.